 Education: B.S., Marine Science, California State University Monterey Bay, 2016

 Experience: Jesirae has worked as a NSF researcher monitoring benthic communities in the shallow (0-30 m), sandy habitat of Monterey Bay.
 She has experience conducting seafloor mapping surveys to track geomorphological changes on the continental shelf and GPS and tow-camera surveys to monitor the distribution of benthic species, including the California market squid (Doryteuthis opalescens) and Pacific sand dollars (Dendraster excentricus).
 Currently, Jesirae is utilizing GIS to update the Individual Ownership Adaptive Habitat Management Plans for all of the privately owned managed wetlands in Suisun Marsh.
 Prior to joining SRCD, Jesirae worked as an aquarist and zookeeper.
 Some of the animals she has cared for include sharks, stingrays, penguins, elephants, giraffes, tigers, and black bears.
-Fun fact: Jesirae volunteers as the social media education and content manager for the Sawfish Conservation Society.
+Jesirae also volunteers as the social media education and content manager for the Sawfish Conservation Society.

 Spatial Data Analyst /Biologist